The holiday shopping season is upon us. And with that comes a ton of opportunities for

 - Make a list of their offers and the timing of those offers.

-Once you have this data, check to see if there are any offers or ideas used by all competitors?
-Are there any ideas competitors repeat over several years?
+Once you have this data, check to see if there are any offers or ideas used by all your competitors.
+Are there any ideas that repeat over several years?

 Creating a Holiday Email Marketing Plan

 Once you’ve gone through the above steps, you should have a ton of valuable data to help you tailor your campaign.

 Your next step?
 Creating a concrete plan for each email you plan to send.

 - A list of email subject lines, broken down by date + alternative subject lines for A/B testing

 - The team member(s) responsible for writing and designing the email